santigl/nand2tetris/README.md

 Projects 0 to 9 are completed (in C++).

-~~One day I might get some free time away from school and do the last ones (compiler and OS).~~ The compiler (Projects 10 and 11) is now a work in progress (using Python 3).
+~~One day I might get some free time away from school and do the last ones (compiler and OS).~~ The compiler (Projects 10 and 11) is now complete (Using Python 3).

+The Jack OS is now a work in progress.